A–Z of fruit and vegetables

-The knobbly Jerusalem artichoke isn't a type of artichoke and it does not come from Jerusalem!
+The knobbly Jerusalem artichoke isn't an artichoke and doesn't come from Jerusalem!
 It tastes similar to an artichoke which is where it gets its name.
 It is related to the pretty sunflower.
-The bit of it we eat is an ugly little tuber (like a small thin potato).
+The bit we eat is an ugly little tuber (like a small thin potato).
 The yummy white flesh inside tastes amazing.

 There are many varieties of melon – honeydew, cantaloupe and galia – to name a few.
 The flesh of these different melons, which is the bit we eat, comes in different colours.
-Cantaloupe is usually orange because it is high in beta-carotene, honeydew is usually pale-green to yellow and galia is usually a deeper green.
-Unlike what its name may suggest, the watermelon is not actually a melon, just a distant relative of the melon.
+Cantaloupe is usually orange because it's high in beta-carotene, honeydew is usually pale-green to yellow and galia is usually a deeper green.
+But watermelon is not actually a melon, just a distant relative.
 Its flesh is usually pink as it is high in the antioxidant lycopene.
 Melons grow on a vine and have a strong outer skin to protect them, which we don't eat.
 Melon goes well chopped up in a fruit salad, adding lots of colour and flavour.
-It is very refreshing as a snack in the summer too!
+It's very refreshing as a snack in the summer too!

 Your brain looks like a giant walnut.
 To make it grow it needs protein, which is found in nuts!
 A nut is actually a fruit, or the seed of a fruit.
 There are lots of different kinds but they all have a hard, dry shell around a kernel (the part of the nut you eat).
 A Brazil nut tree can live for 500 years!